-Basis of consolidation
+Basis of Consolidation

-The CSAMH regulatory consolidation group ("the group") contains CSAMH and its subsidiary Credit Suisse Asset Management Limited ('CSAML').
+The CSAMH regulatory consolidation group ("the CSAMH Group" or "the Group") contains CSAMH and its subsidiary Credit Suisse Asset Management Limited ("CSAML" or "the Company").
 CSAML is authorised and regulated by the Financial Conduct Authority ('FCA').
-The group is subject to consolidated regulatory supervision by the FCA.
+The Group is subject to consolidated regulatory supervision by the FCA.
 On 31 December 2017, CSAMH sold its investment in Credit Suisse Quantitative Systematic Asset Management Limited.

-As required by CRR Article 13, Pillar 3 disclosures are required in respect of the group on a consolidated basis, and in respect of CSAML, on a solo basis, as it represents the principal operating ('significant') subsidiary in the group.
-The disclosures for the group are contained in this document with additional disclosures in respect of CSAML reported in Appendix 1
+As required by CRR Article 13, Pillar 3 disclosures are required in respect of the Group on a consolidated basis, and in respect of CSAML, on a solo basis, as it represents the principal operating ('significant') subsidiary in the Group.
+The disclosures for the Group are contained in this document with additional disclosures in respect of CSAML reported in Appendix 1.